Orchestras Live is seeking new trustees.

-Orchestras Live has identified diversity as a key priority within its Business Plan.
 We are committed to improving the diversity of the orchestral sector on and off the platform and aim to reflect this ambition in the make up of our Board.
 We help make this possible by providing access support for people with disabilities, meeting in accessible venues, being flexible in scheduling meetings at different times of day and covering travel expenses.

 Role of Trustees

-The Trustees have ultimate accountability for directing the affairs of Orchestras Live, and ensuring that it is solvent, well-run, and delivering the charitable outcomes for which it has been set up.
-Trustees must act with integrity and avoid any personal conflicts of interests and are expected to be advocates for Orchestras Live whenever the opportunity arises.
+The Trustees have ultimate accountability for directing the affairs of Orchestras Live, and ensuring that it is solvent, well run, and delivering the charitable outcomes for which it has been set up.
+Trustees must act with integrity and avoid any personal conflicts of interests and are expected to be champions for Orchestras Live whenever the opportunity arises.

 All Trustees need to meet the following essential criteria: